Search

 Please note cancellation will be only accepted by email.

 Note: The Himalayan Daredevils reserves the right to cancel a programme before departure in the event of logistical problems arriving due to natural calamities, strikes, wars on any other circumstances that makes the event inadvisable.
-In this case, we will refund 50% of the event fees.
+In this case, 50% on trek fee is non refundable and the remaining 50 % will be given as cash voucher which is valid for 1 year.

 Itinerary changes & trip delays: